 Monotheism is the belief in one God, while polytheism is the belief in many gods.

 After studying ancient cultures for a while, I realized that most of them were polytheistic.
 Most ancient African, European, American and Asian cultures believed in many gods.
 They believed in the gods of wisdom, gods of wealth, gods of nature, gods of warriors and so on.
 Ancient folks prayed to particular gods for particular things.
-If an individual wanted wealth, he would pray to the god of wealth, and if another wanted luck, he would pray to the gods of luck and good fortune.
+If an individual wanted wealth, he prayed to the god of wealth, and if another wanted luck, he prayed to the gods of luck and good fortune.

 Furthermore, while studying ancient cultures, it dawned on me that polytheism is older than monotheism.
 Sarah Johnson agrees with me for she wrote, “polytheism is always the older or ‘primary’ and monotheism the newer or secondary type of religion (Sarah Johnson, Ancient Religions).”
 It, therefore, appears that monotheists borrowed the concept of God from polytheists.

 However, most people believe polytheism is a form of paganism.
-Little do they know that the concept of one god appeared after people unified polytheistic gods into one Supreme-being.
+They are unaware that the concept of one god appeared after people unified polytheistic gods into one Supreme-being.
 Some scholars even argue that monotheism began when Akhenaten, an ancient Egyptian Pharaoh, forced Egyptians to practice monotheism.

-Perhaps God’s only duty is to provide life to the universe while other gods’ duties are to take care of us and guide us.
+Perhaps God’s only duty is to provide life while other gods’ duties are to take care of us and guide us.
 Maybe we even have guardian gods that help us deal with life and fulfill our destinies.